hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_group_of_ainauts_standing_on_the_surface_of_a_mass_bc972e45-e785-4ed8-a36b-1031308c4ae4-0_3.content.md

 ## About Ainautes

 Ainautes are artificial intelligence-powered robots designed for space exploration.
-They are equipped with advanced sensors, cameras, and communication systems, which enable them to navigate and collect data in even the most challenging environments.
+They are equipped with advanced sensors, cameras, and Com<wbr>mu<wbr>ni<wbr>ca<wbr>tion systems, which enable them to navigate and collect data in even the most challenging environments.
 Ainautes are capable of working autonomously, but they are also controlled remotely by human operators on Earth.

 ---